-For example, breast cancer that has spread to the bones is still breast cancer (not bone cancer).
+For example, breast cancer that’s spread to the bones is still breast cancer (not bone cancer).
 It’s treated with breast cancer drugs rather than treatments for a cancer that began in the bones.

-When metastases are present, tests are done to determine which organs are involved and the hormone receptor status and HER2 status of the tumor.
-Then, you and your provider can discuss your treatment options.
+When metastases are present, tests are done to determine which organs are involved, and the hormone receptor status and HER2 status of the tumor.
+Then, you and your oncologist can discuss your treatment options.

 Learn more about treatment of metastatic breast cancer.